 Writer(s): Barry Gibb/ Robin Gibb/ Maurice Gibb (see lyrics here)

-First charted: 10 December 1977
+First Charted: December 10, 1977

-Sales (in millions): 4.0 US, 0.25 UK, 4.25 world (includes US and UK)
+Sales (in millions): 4.0 US, 0.6 UK, 5.77 world (includes US + UK)

-The song was released as the second single, following the group’s blockbuster ballad “How Deep Is Your Love.”
-The soundtrack also generated number one songs with the Bee Gees’ “Night Fever” and Yvonne Elliman’s “If I Can’t Have You.”
-The feat gave the brothers Gibb bragging rights to having penned four chart-toppers in six months.
+“Stayin’ Alive” was not intended as a single, but after fans saw the trailer they swamped radio stations and RSO Records with calls for the song.
+WK The fans were appeased when the song was released as the second single after the blockbuster ballad “How Deep Is Your Love.”
+Those songs, as well as the Bee Gees’ “Night Fever” and Yvonne Elliman’s “If I Can’t Have You,” gave the soundtrack four #1 songs and gave the brothers Gibb bragging rights to having penned four chart-toppers in six months.
 However, Barry could boast an even bigger accomplishment.
 He shared writing credit on all three of younger brother Andy’s #1 songs from July 1977 to July 1978.
 This gave Barry seven trips to the pinnacle and a total of 29 weeks in the pole position as a writer in a year’s time.